Swans and Geese: Wagner's Wildfowl

 go seek -- you gander --

 hese words are ironical.
-Gurnemanz
+Gurnemanz sends the

-the direction of the young fool's life, or that the way that the fool will find, will in the end lead him both to wisdom and back to Gurnemanz.
+direction of the young fool's life, or that the way that the fool will find, will in the end lead him both to wisdom and back to Gurnemanz.
 In the next act, the young gander will find a (metaphorical) flock of geese.

 he mention of geese is a subtle reference to Wagner's medieval sources.
-It is
+It is well-known

-well-known that Wagner first encountered the story about the young fool who stumbles upon the Grail Castle in a poem by Wolfram von Eschenbach.
+that Wagner first encountered the story about the young fool who stumbles upon the Grail Castle in a poem by Wolfram von Eschenbach.
 Wolfram's primary source was an unfinished poem by Chrétien de

 Troyes, Perceval or The Story of the Grail.

-have described, in another article, Perceval's visit
+have described, in another article, Perceval's visit to the

-and finds his horse saddled, his lance and shield leaning against the wall.
+finds his horse saddled, his lance and shield leaning against the wall.
 As he rides out through the gate and on to the drawbridge, it begins to rise.
 Horse and

 rider jump to the bank, and he looks back to see who raised the bridge.
 Seeing nobody, he calls out, but there is no reply.
 Wolfram